nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
-- `delete task 1` will delete the 1st task listed.
+- `delete task 1` will delete the first task listed.